 Along with Waikato and the Northland Kauri in the North Pool are the Auckland Storm, Bay of Plenty Volcanix, Counties Manukau Power Heat, North Harbour Hibiscus and Taranaki Whio.
 In the South, 2019 champions Canterbury will be hoping to emerge through the group and defend their title in the 2-week playoff series that follows; the Hawke’s Bay Tui, Manawatū Cyclones, Otago Spirit, Tasman Mako and Wellington Pride will be competing with them for that pool’s 2 postseason spots.

-Auckland have been the traditional powerhouse in the women’s game — over the 5 seasons to 2016, they won 35 of their 38 provincial fixtures, with an average margin of +30.1 points per 80 minutes — but have been eclipsed by the Cantabrians in recent years; a win for Blair Baxter’s side in his first year in charge would be the province’s third successive title.
+Auckland have been the traditional powerhouse in the women’s game — over the 5 seasons to 2016, they won 35 of their 38 provincial fixtures, with an average margin of +30.1 points per 80 minutes — but have been eclipsed by the Cantabrians in recent years; a win for Blair Baxter’s side in his first year in charge would be the province’s fourth successive title.

 Moreover, while the Storm did make it to last year’s Premiership final, it is their South Auckland rivals Counties Manukau who have been the strongest North team in the Premiership since the 2017 World Cup.
 With Auckland and the Power Heat competing at the top along with fellow 2019 Premiership sides Waikato and Bay of Plenty, the North Pool promises to be tightly fought.

 In contrast, Canterbury’s recent performances mean that they will be clear favourites in the South Pool: